gevulotnetwork/zekvm-gevprover/README.md

 - This service provides an interface to access the system's state (represented as a Merkle tree) and the database where this state is stored.
 - Both the executor and the prover rely on it as the unified source of state.
 It can be utilized to retrieve specific state details, such as account balances.
 - The interface for this service is described in the `statedb.proto` file.
+- Recent changes have been made to the `HashDB` service.
+- The `HashDB` service now exports old state roots from the `StateDB` service.
+- These old state roots are included in the input JSON specifically for `BATCH_PROOF` requests.
+- Since generating a `BATCH_PROOF` requires old state roots, they are sent within the input JSON to the Stateless Prover.

+### Prover

+- The `Prover` component handles proof requests from the node.
+- Functions `genBatchProof`, `genAggregatedProof`, and `genFinalProof` are responsible for processing these requests.
+- All proof generation logic has been removed from these functions.
+- When a request is received:
+  - The JSON is extracted from the `ProverRequest`.
+  - The JSON data is then sent to the `Gevson` component for further processing.

+### Gevson

+- The `Gevson` component is designed to communicate with the Gevulot Network.
+- Utilizes `gevulot-cli` for interacting with the Gevulot Network.
+- The primary function is `generateProof`, which handles proof generation.
+- `generateProof` takes two parameters:
+  - `vector<json> files`: A vector containing JSON input files.
+  - `proof_type`: The type of proof, which can be `BATCH_PROOF`, `AGGREGATED_PROOF`, or `FINAL_PROOF`.
+- Process flow of `generateProof`:
+  - Deploys all JSON input files in the `files` vector to AWS S3 using `s3cmd`.
+  - Calculates hashes for the files using `gevulot-cli`.
+  - Creates a transaction from the input and sends it to the Gevulot Network.
+  - Awaits proof generation from the Gevulot Network.
+  - While waiting, `Gevson` can accept additional requests.
+  - Once proof generation is complete, `Gevson` receives the response.
+  - The response is sent back to the respective functions (`genBatchProof`, `genAggregatedProof`, or `genFinalProof`).
+  - Finally, the response is returned to the node.

 ## Compiling locally